 As the Civil War dragged on, wounded soldiers from the battles that ravaged North Georgia were taken to Marietta to be buried.
 That continued until Gen. William T. Sherman took control of the city on July 2, 1864.
 Following the war, Henry Greene Cole, a Marietta businessman and Unionist, offered land to build a cemetery for both Union and Confederate soldiers, but many city residents wouldn’t entertain the proposal of burying battlefield enemies in the same graveyard.
 So, in 1867, Jane Glover officially gave the land to a memorial association to create the cemetery for Confederate soldiers.
 Union troops who were killed throughout North Georgia were re-buried in the nearby Marietta National Cemetery.
 In addition to the more than 3,000 grave sites, the cemetery is home to a number of monuments, including a six-pound cannon that Union troops captured near Savannah.
 The cannon resided at the Georgia Military Institute for a number of years.

-A Smithsonian Institution affiliate, the Southern Museum of Civil War & Locomotive History features collections of rare Civil War weapons, uniforms and other personal items; an exciting exhibit about the Great Locomotive Chase, including the General locomotive; and a full-scale replica of a locomotive factory that helped rebuild the South after the war.
+The Southern Museum of Civil War & Locomotive History, a Smithsonian Institution affiliate, features collections of rare Civil War weapons, uniforms and other personal items; an exciting exhibit about the Great Locomotive Chase, including the General locomotive; and a full-scale replica of a locomotive factory that helped rebuild the South after the war.
 The Jolley Education Center features a variety of hands-on exhibits to inspire a love of learning in children.
-During the sesquicentennial, 150th anniversary of the Civil War, the Southern Museum will be hosting numerous events that will explore topics relevant to this tumultuous time in history.
+During the sesquicentennial, 150th anniversary of the Civil War, the Southern Museum hosted events exploring topics relevant to this tumultuous time in history.